wp-plugins/fv-wordpress-flowplayer/readme.txt

 Also don't forget comma at the end of the line where appropriate.
 Be aware that this scaling will affect also non-fullscreen mode, which might result into borders around your video if the dimensions are not properly set.

+= How can I style the popup? =

+Check out .flowplayer_popup and .wpfp_custom_popup in /fv-wordpress-flowplayer/css/flowplayer.css.
+You might want to move your changes to your template CSS.

 == Screenshots ==